Renting in NYC: The Ultimate Guide

-Moving is expensive – there is the broker’s fee, first month’s rent, last month’s rent, there are the movers to pay, the van to rent, new furniture to buy.
 The list builds up fast.
-The silver lining in the painful and costly process of moving in NYC is that usually you get your security deposit back from your old place, which can then be used to finance the security deposit at your new place.
-Getting your security deposit back is sort of like finding a thousand bucks in the back pocket of the jeans you haven’t worn since last year, except instead of being able to blow it freely, you most likely need to apply it towards your next lease.
+The silver lining in the painful and costly process of moving in NYC is that you usually get your security deposit back from your old place, which can then be used to finance your new place.
+Getting your security deposit back is sort of like finding a thousand bucks in the back pocket of a pair of old jeans, except that instead of blowing it on something fun, you will most likely have to put it toward your next lease.

-This delicate equation of shuffling the funds of one security deposit to the next, however, gets thrown off when and if your landlord withholds your security deposit.
-While we’d like to think that getting your security deposit returned is a just a matter of exchanging your keys for a nice, big check, that’s rarely how it works.
-While some landlords are accommodating and return the security deposit in a timely and fair manner, others do not.
+This delicate transition of shuffling funds from one security deposit to the next, however, gets thrown off if and when your landlord withholds your security deposit.
+While you may like to think that getting your security deposit back means exchanging your keys for a nice, big check, that’s rarely how it works.
+While some landlords are accommodating and return the security deposit in a fair and timely manner, others do not.
 Many landlords will ding you for damages that exceed normal wear and tear and retain parts of the security deposit on those grounds, while others may simply withhold it without reason.

-Both situations are incredibly frustrating and can put your back up against a wall, especially if you’re on a tight budget.
-In truth, there is little you can do you prevent your landlord from withholding your security deposit without reason.
-Unfortunately, it’s probably just a sign that you’ve got a lousy landlord which you probably knew before the security deposit issue came up.
-Hey, it’s probably part of why you are moving out anyway.
-That said, there are measures you can take to prevent your landlord claiming you left your apartment in a state that exceeds normal wear and tear.
+Both situations are incredibly frustrating and can put you up against a wall if you’re on a tight budget.
+In truth, there is little you can do to prevent your landlord from withholding your security deposit without reason.
+But there are measures you can take to prevent your landlord from claiming you left your apartment in a state that exceeds normal wear and tear.
 Here are some tips.

 - Take photos when you move in.
-Take photos of the state of your apartment when you move in, both of entire rooms as well as minor detail.
-Pay special attention to areas that are likely to get a lot of wear and tear such doorways, the area behind doors where the doorknob bangs into the wall, floors and the area around the kitchen sink.
+Take photos of the state of your apartment when you move in, both of entire rooms as well as minor details.
+Pay special attention to areas that are likely to get a lot of wear and tear, such doorways, the areas behind doors where the doorknob bangs into the wall, floors, and the area around the kitchen sink.
 If there is something that looks like a potential liability, document it with a photo and in writing.
 Make sure your landlord has acknowledged it at the outset of your lease so he doesn’t claim it was your fault when you move out.

 - Take photos when you move out.
 Same deal here.
 Document everything, especially the self-incriminating stuff.
-If you notice a potential damage, you can be sure that your landlord will too.
-It’s better that you have your own documentation of these issues so it’s not his word against yours.
-His word, most likely, will frame you as more culpable than you actually are.
-Unless you have your own evidence to refute his claims, he can exaggerate the damage and extract a larger penalty from your security deposit than is warranted.
+If you notice potential damage, you can be sure that your landlord will, too.
+It’s better that you have your own documentation of these issues so it’s not the landlord’s word against yours.
+Their word, most likely, will frame you as more culpable than you actually are.
+Unless you have your own evidence to refute these claims, the landlord can exaggerate the damage and extract a larger penalty from your security deposit than is warranted.

-So you’ve got photos to support you, but what if your landlord claims that the damages you’ve done exceed normal wear and tear and grounds for withholding your security deposit regardless of your portfolio of pictures?
-Well, what does ‘normal wear and tear’ even mean in the first place?
+So you’ve got photos to support you, but what if your landlord claims that the damages you’ve done exceed normal wear and tear and withholds some of your security deposit?
+What does “normal wear and tear” even mean?